10 Signs You Have Candida Overgrowth & How to Eliminate It

 - Strong sugar and refined carbohydrate cravings

 Do you think you have Candida overgrowth?
-Take this simple quiz to find out!
+Join my FREE training to learn more!

 How do you test for Candida overgrowth?

 Below you’ll find what I test for to detect Candida overgrowth.
-If you suspect you have Candida overgrowth, it may be far more cost effective to simply complete The Myers Way® 30 Day Candida Control Program!
+If you suspect you have Candida overgrowth, don’t miss my FREE training to learn more!

 IgG, IgA and IgM Candida Antibodies